‘The Legend of Zelda: Breath of the Wild’ A Genuine Nintendo Switch Masterpiece?

 “Breath of the Wild is a defining moment for The Legend of Zelda series, and the most impressive game Nintendo has ever created.”

 With TheLegend of Zelda: Breath of the Wild, Nintendo seems to have shaken itself out of a degree of lethargy.
 This is a true role-playing game, but there are aspects of survivalist games and first person action games.
 Breath of the Wild adds the open world vastness of games like Skyrim, enemies have become much more intelligent.
 Expect to face enemies who will attempt to defeat your defense and learn your combat style.
-You will need to learn ways to exploit your enemy’s weaknesses, solve puzzles and improve your accuracy with your weapons of choice.
+You will need to learn ways to exploit your enemy’s weaknesses, solve puzzles, and improve your accuracy with your weapons of choice.

 TheLegend of Zelda: Breath of the Wild, is widely described as gaming masterpiece.
 The bad news is that, if you live with a gamer, don’t expect to see them leave their Nintendo Switch Consoles for some considerable time to come.
 The critics are unanimous in declaring that TheLegend of Zelda: Breath of the Wild is in itself a good enough reason to invest in the Nintendo Switch console.